 One or more Ricoh Pentax AF540FGZ II speed light (I use it as fill or slave flash whenever I need to add a bit of emphasis somewhere)

-My Ricoh Theta Spherical (360 degree) camera (takes great 360 images of lighting setups and is awesome for behind-the-scenes footage)
+My Ricoh Theta Spherical 360 degree camera – see guide (takes great 360 images of lighting setups and is awesome for behind-the-scenes footage)